kclandry/2600-Final-Markdown/Markdown Text Basics.md

     * To make unordered additions
             * You can indent them to created a "nested" list
 3. And return to the ordered list at any time

+---

+Click [here](../master/Table%20of%20Contents.md) to return to the Table of Contents for this project.